hack-the-6ix/hackthe6ix-backend/api.md

 The user's Discord roles is taken from the user's permission roles as well as any in their `discord.additionalRoles` field.

+### GET - Resume Export (Organizer)
+`/api/action/resumeExport`

+Returns a ZIP of all the resumes of users who were accepted or waitlisted and consented to their resume being shared.

+#### Output Specification
+Binary blob

 ## Auth - Authentication related operations

 ### POST - Starting point for login